-The word "goulash” which is commonly used today, originally came from the Hungarian word "gulyás”, which meant cow shepherd.
-The dish itself was actually called "gulyáhus”, which means goulash meat.
-This refers to a simple meat dish that the Puszta-shepherds prepared, this was done in a cauldron over an open fire, and originally the dish didn’t even include paprika.
+Cow shepherds invented goulash, as it is nowadays known in Hungary.
+The word "goulash," which is commonly used today, originally came from the Hungarian word "gulyás," which meant cow shepherd.
+The dish itself was actually called "gulyáhus," which means goulash meat.
+This refers to a simple meat dish that the Puszta shepherds prepared.
+This was done in a cauldron over an open fire, and originally the dish didn’t even include paprika.

-The shepherd’s original very easy cauldron goulash (the preparation probably occurred during the great migrations or came to Europe through the Huns, whose cultural circle has included many dishes that are similar for generations, such as the Mongolian korma) is most similar to what we would know as a goulash soup today and apart from the name, the original goulash hardly compares to today’s.
+The shepherd’s original very easy cauldron goulash (the preparation probably occurred during the great migrations or came to Europe through the Huns, whose cultural circle has included many dishes that have been similar for generations, such as the Mongolian korma) is most similar to what we would know as a goulash soup today, and apart from the name, the original goulash hardly compares to today’s.

-From the medieval ages to the late 19th century Puszta was an empire of giant herds of cows, that were driven to big markets all over Europe, for example to Moravia, Vienna, Nuremberg or even Venice in large numbers.
-While travelling, the shepherds always made sure to have an "ill" animal with them, so they would be able to slaughter it and prepare a hearty meal with its meat.
+From the medieval ages to the late 19th century, Puşzta was an empire of giant herds of cows, that were driven to big markets all over Europe, for example to Moravia, Vienna, Nuremberg, or even Venice in large numbers.
+While traveling, the shepherds always made sure to have an "ill" animal with them, so they would be able to slaughter it and prepare a hearty meal with its meat.

 Who wrote the recipes?
 The Czechs!